Prostate Volume Calculator + PSA Density Calculator

 Related Calculators:

-More about the Prostate Volume and PSA Density Calculator
+More about the Prostate Volume & PSA Density Calculator

 How the PSA Density Calculator Refines Risk

-The PSA Density Calculator refines interpretation by adjusting serum PSA for gland size.
-It calculates this by dividing PSA by prostate volume, expressed in nanograms per milliliter per cubic centimeter (ng/mL2).
-This adjustment is valuable in patients with elevated PSA and equivocal imaging findings, where PSA alone may overestimate cancer risk.
+The PSA Density Calculator adjusts serum PSA for gland size (ng/mL²).
+This is valuable in patients with elevated PSA and equivocal imaging findings, where PSA alone may overestimate cancer risk due to BPH.

 PSA Density in the PI-RADS 3 "Grey Zone"

-Inter-observer variability also contributes to measurement differences.
-Prostate MRI generally provides greater reproducibility than transrectal ultrasound, which is more susceptible to operator-dependent factors such as probe angulation and compression.
+MRI vs. TRUS: Prostate MRI generally provides greater reproducibility than transrectal ultrasound (TRUS), which is susceptible to probe angulation and compression artifacts.

 Frequently Asked Questions